 You’re essentially borrowing back some of the money you paid into your original mortgage.

 In a cash-out refinance, the proceeds are used to pay any existing mortgage and equity line of credit first, including any closing costs, taxes, and insurance.
 There are typically no restrictions on how you use the money you receive from a cash-out refinance.

 Lenders have different restrictions on the amount of money you can take out during a cash-out refinance.
 Some lenders have a maximum loan-to-value (LTV) limit of 80%.
 This means that after your cash-out refinance you’re still required to have 20% equity in your house.

 Reasons People Choose a Cash-Out Refinance

 Tapping into the equity in their home to make home repairs or improvements is one use of a cash-out refinance.
-Some take out cash to buy a vehicle, pay for college tuition, start a business, pay for a wedding, or buy an investment property.
-Others use the money to pay for a combination of expenses.

 If you aren’t sure if a cash-out refinance makes sense for you, ask plenty of questions and seek information from more than one source.
 Remember, your home is securing this debt.

 Depending on your circumstances, it’s also smart to talk with a financial and/or tax professional before considering a cash-out refinance.